Uenhe/Fire/README.md

 #### Campaign:

-- Adds new planet - Risetar, with 10+ preset sectors and its own tech tree
+- Adds new planet - Lysetta, with 15 preset sectors and its own tech tree

 #### Blocks: